pfsense/docs/source/releases/2-2-4-new-features-and-changes.rst

 -  Added option for enabling Strict CRL Checking (strictcrlpolicy in strongSwan config).
 -  Fixed saving Advanced IPsec options before IPsec is enabled.
--  Changed LAN bypass to be from “LAN subnet” to “LAN subnet” rather than from “LAN subnet” to “LAN address” to allow it to work for VIPs on the interface.
+-  Changed LAN bypass to be from "LAN subnet" to "LAN subnet" rather than from "LAN subnet" to "LAN address" to allow it to work for VIPs on the interface.
--  Remove “Auto” key exchange option, and change upgraded configurations to IKEv2. `#4873 <https://redmine.pfsense.org/issues/4873>`__
+-  Remove "Auto" key exchange option, and change upgraded configurations to IKEv2. `#4873 <https://redmine.pfsense.org/issues/4873>`__
 -  Specify rightid for mobile IPsec non-PSK configurations.
-Add peer ID option “any” for excluding peer identifier checks for mobile IPsec circumstances where peer ID matching is impossible or undesirable.
+Add peer ID option "any" for excluding peer identifier checks for mobile IPsec circumstances where peer ID matching is impossible or undesirable.

 OpenVPN